sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 SINCE NOBODY SEEMS TO FIX THE LATEST KRUNKER ISSUE OF 2019, I WILL FIX IT, FOLLOW THE BELOW STEPS TO GET IT!!!

 PLEASE STAR THIS REPOSITORY!!!
-Updates are released after every krunker update.
+Updates are released after every krunker update or improvements to be intergrated

 # Instructions